 WHERE DO I CAMP IN LAKE LOUISE?

 Camping is at the same time the cheapest and the most authentic experience you will have.
-We booked our camping spot trough the Parks Canada website.
+We booked our camping spot through the Parks Canada website.
 We choose for Lake Louise campground.
 Pay attention to this: book your trip to Lake Louise in advance!
 As we said before, this area is very popular and you may not find a spot.
 Lake Louise campground is located 5 KM far from the lake shore and 1 KM from the town.
 The camping is very big and well organized.
-We loved our staying there.
+We loved our stay there.
 Every spot in the Soft-Sided Campground has a wooden camping table and enough trees to shade the area.
-The privacy is extremely good.
+Privacy is extremely good.
 If you are planning to have a campfire, ask for a fire pit.
 Open fires are forbidden in the park.

-Many travelers ask if is possible to sleep in their own vehicles, unfortunately it is strictly forbidden inside the National park.
+Many travelers ask if is possible to sleep in their own vehicles, unfortunately, it is strictly forbidden inside the National park.
 Park security check the area constantly during day and night.
 What you can do if you have your own RV or minivan is book a spot in a campground and sleep there.
 No restrictions are applied outside the Banff National Park.

 If camping is not your thing, there are so many other options available.
 Be ready to open up your wallet and spend a lot of money!